maxalbert/bug_reports/mkdocs-awesome-pages-plugin/issue_16/README.md

     + foo
 ```

+## Analysis of the bug

-The reason for this bug is that `awesome-pages` tries to determine the directory where to look for the `.pages` file by determining the common subdirectory of the various sections in the nav bar.
+The reason for this bug is that `awesome-pages` tries to determine the directory where to look for the `.pages` file by determining the common subdirectory of the various sections in the nav bar (see the helper methods [_gather_metadata](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin/blob/master/mkdocs_awesome_pages_plugin/navigation.py#L135-L145) and [_common_dirname](https://github.com/lukasgeiter/mkdocs-awesome-pages-plugin/blob/master/mkdocs_awesome_pages_plugin/navigation.py#L147-L152)).
 In our case this directory _should_ be the toplevel `docs/` folder.
 However, since `mktheapidocs` inserts the additional section "Dummy python module" whose underlying files live in the directory `dummy_python_module` which is _outside_ the docs folder, `awesome-pages` gets confused and can't find the `.pages` file any more.